MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 	Get-Msoluser | select DisplayName, UserPrincipalName, ProxyAddresses

-First, make sure that the user you want to use with Azure Rights Management is displayed.
+First, make sure that the users you want to use with Azure Rights Management are displayed.

 Then check whether the **ProxyAddresses** column is populated.
 If it is, the email values in this column can be used to authorize the user for Azure Rights Management.